umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/protected-content-in-the-delivery-api.md

 {% endhint %}

 {% hint style="info" %}
-If you are not familiar with members in Umbraco, please read [this article](https://docs.umbraco.com/umbraco-cms/fundamentals/data/members) to learn more.
+If you are not familiar with members in Umbraco, please read the [Members](https://docs.umbraco.com/umbraco-cms/fundamentals/data/members) article.
 {% endhint %}

 ## Member authorization